 One of the few positive effects the coronavirus has had on travel is that many airlines have become much more flexible with their change and cancellation fees.
 Book your next trip now without worrying by filtering your flight search results by airlines offering these flexible options.
 Sites like Travelocity.com make it easy; click the “No change fees” search filter, and you’ll see prices for dozens of flights with flexible policies, all in one place.

 Book hotels and rental cars with flexible cancellation policies

 OTAs like Travelocity also have great sources for finding hotels that offer free cancellation.
 Again, this option lets you book with ease and confidence, just in case things change or you change your mind.

-Limiting your hotel search results to properties with flexible policies is as easy as choosing the “Free cancellation” option under the “Payment type” filter.
-As for rental cars, Travelocity always lets you pay later, so you can cancel your car at any time.
+Limiting your hotel search results to properties with flexible policies is as easy as choosing the “Free cancellation” option under the “Payment Type” filter.
+As for rental cars, Travelocity always lets you pay later so that you can cancel your car at any time.

 Book a vacation rental

 If you’ve never booked a vacation rental, your next adventure might be the time to try one out!
 Vacation rentals offer one-of-a-kind accommodations in unique locations.

 Imagine the serenity of having your very own lakefront cabin, gazing up at the stars from the comfort of an airstream trailer in the desert, or hearing the waves lap up against the shore at an oceanfront cottage.
 Africa’s safari feel-like possibilities are endless!

 Prepare to leave that second swimsuit tucked away in a drawer as you make room in your luggage for a few COVID-avoidance essentials.